Multiphoton non-local quantum interference controlled by an undetected photon

-All the four photons s1 (s3), s2 (s4), i1 (i4), i2 (i3) are finally collected by single-mode fibre couplers.
-We analyse the coincidence counts while varying the phase $\phi_{s1}$ of s1.
+All four photons s1 (s3), s2 (s4), i1 (i4), and i2 (i3) are finally collected by single-mode fiber couplers.
+We analyze the coincidence counts while varying the phase $\phi_{s1}$ of s1.
 The result of four-fold coincidence counts is shown in Fig. 3a.
 The period of the interference pattern is 403.5~nm, in agreement with the 808-nm central wavelength of photon s1, considering that it goes back and forth.
 The visibility of interference is about 75.47\%.
 The misalignment of photons on the same path reduces the identity in spatial mode and thereby the four-photon interference visibility.
-Based on the values obtained from independent experimental measurements, the estimated maximum achievable value for the visibility is about 81.95\% (see Appendix), which is higher than we obtained (75.47\%).
+Based on the values obtained from independent experimental measurements, the estimated maximum achievable value for the visibility is about 81.95\% (see Supplementary Note 3), which is higher than we obtained (75.47\%).
 This discrepancy may come from higher-order emission from SPDC, which further reduces the four-fold interference visibility.

-The spatial misalignment causes an experimental visibility different from identity.
-It can be modelled by including the transmissivity (T) in the path of photon s2 [see ref 4].
-Therefore, we reduce the coupling efficiency of photon s2 (hence lower T) and measure the visibility of four-fold coincidence to verify this effect.
-We note that the visibility is not an exact linear correlation in T for four-fold coincidence: $\rm V=\frac{2\alpha T}{1+\alpha^2T^2}$ (see Appendix), where $\alpha$ is the parameter used to characterize the path identity.
+The spatial misalignment causes experimental visibility different from identity.
+It can be modeled by including the transmissivity ($T$) in the path of photon s2 [see ref 4].
+Therefore, we reduce the coupling efficiency of photon s2 (hence lower $T$) and measure the visibility of four-fold coincidence to verify this effect.
+We note that the visibility is not an exact linear correlation in $T$ for four-fold coincidence: $V=\frac{2\alpha T}{1+\alpha^2T^2}$ (see Supplementary Note 6), where $\alpha$ is the parameter used to characterize the path identity.
 The experimental result is shown in Fig. 3c.
 As the transmissivity of photon s2 decreases, the visibility of interference goes down to almost zero.
 That is because we know that photons on mode-4 come from crystal IV when s2 is blocked, which destroys the interference.
 The parameter $\alpha$ of the fitting curve is 0.42.

 We also scan phase $\phi_i$ and record the four-fold coincidence counts.
 The result is shown in Fig. 3b.
 Because both signals i1 and i2 experience phase $\phi_i$ as in Eq.
 (2), the interference period is approximately 200.9 nm, which is half of the period shown in Fig. 3a.
 The visibility of the interference is 74.26\%.
-It is consistent to the visibility of Fig. 3a.
+It is consistent with the visibility of Fig. 3a.